NSNC-Lab/MouseSpatialGrid/README.md

 The last part of the code `%% convert peakDrv to samples (10000 Hz)` is based on analysis from [Penikis and Sanes 2023](https://www.jneurosci.org/content/43/1/93/tab-e-letters).
 For grids and discriminability, we don't use this, but we've included these analyses in submissions to show how our model can explain the results in that paper.

+## 3. Strategies to vary parameters in the model

+To vary parameters in the model, you should use the `varies` struct in the `params` .m files.
+The best parameters to vary are:
+- `gSYN`, the synaptic connectivity between cells
+- `fP`, the depression decrement for every pre-synaptic spike
+- `tauP`, the recovery time constant for synaptic depression

+I usually keep the parameters for connections between excitatory cells (`On->R`,`R->C`, etc.) constant; most of the variations should be on connections involving PV/sharpening units (`On->S`,`S->R`,etc.).

-## 3. Next steps
+## 4. Next steps

 1) Add frequency tuning to the model.
 This is less trivial, as the current input STRFs are broadband.
 We can create a 'library' of narrowband STRFs with different center frequencies and bandwidths, and then convolve those STRFs with the target stimuli.
 2) Adding interactions between different spatial/frequency channels via connection matrices (`netcons`).
 Currently, this model has 1 channel in both the spatial and frequency dimension. `netcons` will get more complicated when we start having multiple channels in both dimensions.
+Another question too is whether spatial tuning varies across frequencies.

 ## Important changes to third-party toolboxes